grip-on-software/monetdb-import/Scripts/Database_structure.md

     -   **message** - TEXT: The current message contents, including edits.
     -   **author** - VARCHAR(JIRA developer) - reference to
-        developer.name: Developer that wrote the message initially.
+        developer.name or project_developer.name: Developer that wrote the message initially.
     -   **date** - TIMESTAMP: Date at which the message was originally written.
     -   **updater** - VARCHAR(JIRA developer) - reference to
-        developer.name: Developer that edited the message most recently.
+        developer.name or project_developer.name: Developer that edited the message most recently.
 If the comment has not been updated, then this is equal to *author*.
     -   **updated_date** - TIMESTAMP: Most recent time at which the message was edited.
 This is equal to *date* if the comment has not been updated.